benjaminpope/ladder/docs/publishing.md

 The first point is you'll probably rarely read journals - you'll find papers through ADS or arXiv!

 Most astronomy papers are handled in one of three sets of journals, more by geographic origin of the researchers than anything else.

-The American Astronomical Society publish AAS journals in particular [The Astrophysical Journal](https://iopscience.iop.org/journal/0004-637X); the British Royal Astronomical Society publish [Monthly Notices](https://academic.oup.com/mnras) or MNRAS; and the European Southern Observatory have [Astronomy & Astrophysics](https://www.aanda.org/) or A&A. These all have subsidiaries including Letters for short high impact papers, or Supplements for big data releases, et cetera.
+- The American Astronomical Society publish AAS journals such as [The Astrophysical Journal](https://iopscience.iop.org/journal/0004-637X);
+- the British Royal Astronomical Society publish [Monthly Notices](https://academic.oup.com/mnras) or MNRAS;
+- and the European Southern Observatory have [Astronomy & Astrophysics](https://www.aanda.org/) or A&A.

+These all have subsidiaries including Letters for short high impact papers, or Supplements for big data releases, et cetera.
 I tend to publish in ApJ or sometimes MNRAS.
 All three have basically quite high acceptance rates; you're unlikey to get a decent paper rejected, but peer reviewers will rigorously ask for detail and revisions.

 Prestige journals like [Nature](https://www.nature.com/), [Nature Astronomy](https://www.nature.com/natastron/) and [Science](https://www.sciencemag.org/) do have higher-profile results, correspondingly high rejection rates, and sometimes the results can be too good to be true!